-3.1.2 Humidifier End Panel (Left hand side view)
+3.2 Humidifier End Panel (Left hand side view)

-Figure 8: SCI-tive Humidifier End Panel Left hand side view.
+Figure 8 shows the humidity end panel of the workstation.
 Figure 9 shows the RCCB for the workstation, refer to Section 6.6 for advice on steps to follow if the RCCB trips.
 Please refer to Figure 1 for Hazard symbol explanations.

-Figure 8: SCI-tive Humidifier End Panel Left hand side view
+Figure 8: SCI-tive Plus Humidifier End Panel Left